Reducing NOx and SOx

 |Selective catalytic reduction (SCR) is a proven active emissions control technology system that converts NOx into nitrogen (N2) and water (H2O), which are natural elements common to the air we breathe everyday.
 It is called selective because it injects a liquid-reductant agent, in this case, ammonia, (NH3) through a special catalyst to react specifically with NOx.
 SCR using ammonia as the reducing agent was patented in the United States by the Engelhard Corporation in 1957.
 Development of SCR technology has continued in Japan and the US with more recent research focusing on less expensive and more durable catalyst agents.
 The SCR process is the most efficient NOx reduction technology available because it provides the best conversion rate of NOx to environmentally friendly nitrogen and water.|

 In addition to the significant reductions achieved at Louisiana, Missouri, other sites are also investing in NOx and SOx reductions.
-At Carthage, Missouri, work progressed during 2017 on the design of a new wet scrubber system for the acid tanks.
-This scrubber will receive vent fumes from both nitric and sulphuric acid tanks.
-The scrubber will recirculate the water, creating a weak acid stream which will then be sent for distillation to separate nitric and sulphuric acid products for use in product manufacture.
-During 2017, a NOx analyser was installed at St Helens, Oregon, and the evaluation of existing NOx scrubber efficiencies will continue to be assessed at other nitric acid manufacturing sites.
+At Carthage, Missouri, work progressed during 2018 on the design of a new wet scrubber system for the acid tanks with consultants developing several alternative designs.
+The project requires permit approval and the application has been submitted to state authorities for review.
+It is planned that the scrubber will recycle vent fumes from both nitric and sulphuric acid tanks, combining them with water to create a weak acid stream.
+This stream will then be sent for distillation to separate nitric and sulphuric acid products for use in product manufacture.

-At Mt Isa, Australia, we invested $1,480,000 in a new high efficiency catalyst in the sulphuric acid plant converter in the first half of 2017.
-This new catalyst will improve the conversion of sulphur dioxide (SO2) to make sulphuric acid, reducing SOx emissions at the site by up to 30% in a full year.
+At Mt Isa, Australia, we invested $1,480,000 in a new high efficiency catalyst in the sulphuric acid plant converter in the first half of last year (2017).